 - Membership resources

-The Institute of Education has been working closely with heads and senior leaders in several Newham schools to design bespoke professional development opportunities tailored specifically to address school priorities.
+The IOE has been working closely with heads and senior leaders in several Newham schools to design bespoke professional development opportunities tailored specifically to address school priorities.
 Innovative and flexible programmes have been developed which draw on latest research into what makes great professional development.

 Examples of these exciting and innovative programmes include: